esdkp/esweb/README.md

 Eventual features might include:

-1. Knowing context of a raid (expansion, specific event) to filter loot
+1. Knowing the context of a raid (expansion, specific event) to filter loot

 We need to provide API endpoints to do the following

-## Plan of action
+### Plan of action

 To keep things simple, the ESDKP client will only interact with a few models - a full raid model, events, characters, and items.